 Copyright © Nucleus Medical Media, Inc.

-Intussusception is more common in children 3 months to 6 years old, but the majority are younger than 24 months.
+Intussusception is more common in children less than 12 months old.
 It is also more common in males.
+Other things that may raise the risk are:

 Centers for Disease Control and Prevention